octoenergy/xocto/docs/xocto/development.md

 1. Adds release notes to `CHANGELOG.md`.

-2. Updates the `VERSION` constant in `pyproject.toml`, following the [semver.org](https://semver.org/) specification.
+2. Update the `version` constant in `pyproject.toml`, following the [semver.org](https://semver.org/) specification.

 Commit these changes in a single commit with subject matching